Want to make your bedroom a cozy spot for both you and your furry friend? Creating a pet-friendly bedroom doesn’t have to be hard.

 Look for an air purifier with a HEPA filter to catch tiny particles.
 Some models also have carbon filters to tackle pet smells.

-11. Secure windows with screens
+11. Secure Windows with Screens

 Windows can be dangerous for pets.
 Install strong screens to keep them safe.
-Look for pet-resistant screens made of durable materials like vinyl-coated polyester.

-These screens can withstand scratching and clawing from curious cats and dogs.
 Make sure the screens fit tightly in the window frame.
 Use sturdy fasteners to prevent pets from pushing them out.

-12. Add a non-slip rug
+12. Add a Non-Slip Rug

-A non-slip rug can make your bedroom more comfortable for your furry friend.
 Choose a rug that’s easy to clean and resistant to stains.
 Look for materials like nylon or polyester that can stand up to pet wear and tear.